 In addition to the GDPR and the Personal Data Protection Act, attorneys are also subject to specific regulations resulting from Act no. 586/2003 Coll. on Advocacy as amended (hereinafter referred to as the “Advocacy Act”), as well as from the statutes of the Slovak Bar Association.
 The Slovak Bar Association has developed in accordance with Art.
 40 GDPR Code of Conduct for the Processing of Personal Data by Attorneys (hereinafter the “Code of Conduct”), which applies to all attorneys registered in the List of Attorneys maintained by the Slovak Bar Association.
 The Code of Conduct takes into account special features of the practice of advocacy and can be found at https://www.sak.sk/web/sk/cms/document/224.
 Our law firm adheres to the Code of Conduct

 Attorneys, employees of our law firm and other persons involved in our activities are obliged to maintain confidentiality about all facts they have learned in the course of their activities related to the performance of advocacy.
 We consider this obligation to be the absolute basis of mutual trust and our approach to clients.

 We will process your personal data for the following purposes:

-- Provision of legal services, in particular for representation in proceedings before courts, public authorities and other legal entities, defense in criminal proceedings, provision of legal advice, drafting of legal documents, legal analyzes and opinions and for other forms of legal advice and legal assistance according to your instructions (hereinafter the” Legal Services”)
+- Provision of legal services, in particular for representation in proceedings before courts, public authorities and other legal entities, defense in criminal proceedings, provision of legal advice, drafting of legal documents, legal analyzes and opinions and other forms of legal advice and legal assistance according to your instructions (hereinafter the” Legal Services”)

-- Provision of other than legal services, in particular when performing the function of an authorized person for a public sector partner, authorization of real estate transfer contracts, when performing a conversion and a guaranteed conversion.
+- Provision of other than legal services, in particular when performing the function of an authorized person for a public sector partner, authorization of real estate transfer contracts, when performing conversion and a guaranteed conversion.